1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 A clock tower was completed in Market Place to commemorate Queen Victoria's Golden Jubilee and handed over to the Local Board in January.

-A new St Matthew's School was built girls.
-The 1852 was then limited to boys.
+A new St Matthew’s School was built for use by girls only.
+The 1852 school was then limited to boys.

 1890 Police were provided with a hand cart ambulance, based at Plowman Street.